Singer SZA Rocks A Tiny Blue Bikini For Racy Mirror Selfie

-SZA is sizzling in her latest Instagram snap, with the singer showing off her bikini body for a racy mirror selfie.
+SZA sizzled in her latest Instagram snap, where she showed off her bikini body for a racy mirror selfie.

-The 30-year-old took to the social media site to share a series of racy pictures and video clips, including an image that showed her posing while holding a small dog.
-In the photo, SZA was seen peering slightly to the side as she held her cell phone above her shoulders to snap the picture.
-She wore a tiny blue bikini that just barely covered her curves, showing off her well-toned stomach and arms.

-SZA included images of some different outfits after the bikini snaps, including one where she posed in the same mirror, this time wearing a low-cut white shirt and her hair up in an afro.
+SZA included images of various outfits after the bikini snaps, including one where she posed in the same mirror, that time wearing a low-cut white shirt and her hair up in an afro.

-The post — which she referred to as a “late dump,” apparently of the images and videos stored in her phone — was a huge hit with the singer’s fans.
+The post -- which she referred to as a "late dump," apparently of the media stored in her phone -- was a huge hit with the singer's fans.
 It racked up more than 1.9 million likes and attracted plenty of compliments for her physique and her fashion style.

-“so stunning,” one person wrote.
+"So stunning," one person wrote.

-“Whoa, yes ma’am,” commented another, adding a fire emoji.
+"Whoa, yes ma'am," another fan commented, adding a fire emoji.

 Some of her famous friends were pleased with the post as well.
 Rapper Cardi B left a comment for her "I Do" collaborator with some praise for the looks she rocked.